Background

 Except, it wouldn’t.
 Similar to the previous point, this is asking God for a magic trick unrelated to the content of the holy book, and that wouldn’t prove anything.
 If the Gospels said something like this, Muslims would say it proves the Quran is true, as they believe God is responsible for parts of the Christian Bible.
 Jews would say it was inspired by a demon to lead people astray.
 Atheists would say it was some kind of lucky guess.
 Ok, say instead the Gospel included a theory of gravity.
 For anyone to even understand what the authors were talking about, they’d have to explain the theory of gravity – but, then it would look like they just figured it out using science.
 On the other hand, if it was presented in simplistic fashion, it would be called a lucky guess.
 There’s no winning move here.

 If we’re going to talk about prophecy, why not prophetic vision related to the actual domain of holy books?
 The Gospel doesn’t teach about gravity, but it does teach that everyone is equal in the eyes of God.
-Christianity was the first religion to unify disparate cultures instead of atomizing them.
+Christianity was the first religion with an existential quest to unify disparate cultures.
 It replaced the virtues of power, wisdom, and conquest with humility, love, and selfless sacrifice.
 It sided with traditionally marginalized groups like women, children, and those in poverty.
 Doesn’t this sound like the unquestionable basis of the civilized world today?
 Doesn’t that strike you as an improbably extensive and revolutionary series of teachings to come from a first-century carpenter?
 By my lights, that’s more prophetic than random trivia.

 Conclusion